origadmin/adptool/README.md

 ## Core Concepts

-The core idea behind `adptool` is **"Comments as Directives"**.
-You can guide `adptool` on how to generate adapter code by adding specially formatted comments to your Go source code.
+The core idea behind `adptool` is **"Comments as Directives"** combined with **external configuration**.
+You define what to adapt using simple Go comments, and how to adapt it using flexible YAML/JSON configuration files.

 ## Installation